 As I, like millions and millions of others, waited for the election results to trickle in last week, I came across this video of Trump supporters dancing to a song in Philadelphia as they protested for officials to stop counting votes.
-The video shows a woman in a MAGA hat, a flag shit, silver pants, and a blue lives matter flag worn as a cape.
+The video shows a woman in a MAGA hat, a flag shirt, silver pants, and a blue lives matter flag worn as a cape.
 The man on the right has similar attire and waves a Trump flag vigorously in the air.
 The woman raps along with the song, pointing at the gathered crowd around her.
 As an educator, this video caught my attention, not for the reasons you might expect.
 It caught my attention because the song that the people are rapping and waving flags to is Rage Against the Machine’s “Killing in the Name,” a song that directly runs counter to the imagery and message the protestors want to convey.

 “Some of those who run forces… pic.twitter.com/XAZ9ugpWRe— The Sparrow Project (@sparrowmedia) November 7, 2020